 7 Get your vitamin D

-Vitamin D help with several bodily functions including testosterone production.
-Researchers found that giving a vitamin D caused increased levels of testosterone.
+Vitamin D helps with several bodily functions including testosterone production.
+Researchers found that giving a vitamin D supplementcaused increased levels of testosterone.
 The funny thing is the study they were doing was for weight loss.
-You can try getting more sun, use a vitimin D supplement or eat more foods that are high in vitimin d like fatty fish, mushrooms, beef liver, cheese, and egg yolks.
+You can try getting more sun, use a vitamin D supplement or eat more foods that are high in vitamin d like fatty fish, mushrooms, beef liver, cheese, and egg yolks.

 8 Take a natural testosterone boosting supplement.